Atlanta History Center

-The Atlanta History Center is a history museum and research center located in the Buckhead district of Atlanta, Georgia.
+The Atlanta History Center is an American history museum and research center located in the Buckhead district of Atlanta, Georgia.
 The Museum was founded in 1926, and has a large campus featuring historic gardens and houses, including Swan House, Smith Farm, and Wood Family Cabin.
 Atlanta History Center's Midtown Campus includes the Margaret Mitchell House & Museum.
-Atlanta History Center holds one of the largest collections of Civil War artifacts in the United States.
+Atlanta History Center is one of the largest history museums in the Southeast.

 History

 The Atlanta History Center was founded and chartered in 1926 as the Atlanta Historical Society by Walter McElreath.
 The vice president was Joel Hunter, and the secretary-treasurer was Ruth Blair, then the Georgia state archivist.
 Its stated purpose was to preserve historical sources relating to Atlanta, study Atlanta's history, and promote historical interest in Atlanta.
 The organization met occasionally in member's homes, collected dues, and began a small collection of historical items.
 It began to intermittently publish Atlanta Historical Bulletin in 1927, of which the last edition was published in 2006.

 The first meetings not held in private homes occurred A. G. Rhodes estate offered them rooms and storage space in its castle around 1929.
 The organization was reorganized in 1936, and Ruth Blair was hired as a full-time executive secretary.
 Enough money was raised to rent a ground floor room in the Atlanta Biltmore Hotel in the mid-1930s, and after that was outgrown, a space in the Erlanger Theater Building in 1937.
 In an attempt to fulfill longstanding plans of a permanent home, the society purchased an empty lot on a street corner in 1940, but all construction soon halted because of World War II.
 After the war ended, with construction still at a halt, the organization used its increasingly full coffers in 1946 to purchase the Willis B. Jones home, which they rechristened the McElreath hall.
 The purchase was motivated by a need for a larger space in which to store and display the organization's large collection of artifacts and photos.
 A second employee was hired in 1948.